 Skaperkraft engages in the following activities to reach its goals:

-- The writing of commentaries and letters to the editors in most major Norwegian newspapers: We currently publish 2-4 of these monthly.
+- The writing of commentaries and letters to the editors.
+We currently publish 2-4 of these monthly.

 - Books, reports and other publications: In addition to columns and letters to the editor, we have published various books on a number of societal, cultural and political concerns, including of the role of faith in society, the importance of innovation in our oil-dominated economy, as well as human trafficking and the status of the black economy.